STEP 1: Science

 5th Class – Ms O’Brien

-Mr Barrett’s class attended the second Engineer’s Week event entitled ‘ Who Wants to be a Superhero?’
-This event also took place in Tallaght Stadium and was hosted by South Dublin County Council.
-The children learned some weird and wonderful facts about engineering all around us!
+Ms O’Brien’s class attended the second Engineer’s Week event entitled ‘ Alice Percy’s Amazing Adventure’.
+This event took place in Tallaght Stadium and was hosted by South Dublin County Council.
+The children investigated the way we travel and discovered the science behind transport.

 Design and Make Activity